-Most people know that when chasing a debt, the options include debt recovery via a specialist debt collections company, or taking the debtor through the small claims court and trying to get a judgment ruled against them to force payment.
+Most people know that when chasing a debt, the options include small debt recovery via a specialist debt collections company, or taking the debtor through the small claims court and trying to get a judgment ruled against them to force payment.

 But you might not immediately know which debt collection method you should use, or which is the best first course of action to get your money back as quickly as possible.